robstoll/atrium/README.md

 turns `Expect<Map<K, V>>` into an `Expect<Set<Map.Entry<K, V>>` and thus allows that you can use all the assertion functions and sophisticated builders shown in [Collection Assertions](#collection-assertions).

-For instance, say you have a `LinkedHashMap` and want to be sure that the order is correct:
+There should seldom be a need for it but in case you want to make also sub assertions for the key, then it will come in handy:

 <ex-map-5>